Injury Law Basics

-A personal injury case is a legal dispute that arises after a person suffers harm from an injury where someone else might be legally responsible for that harm.
+A personal injury case is a legal dispute.
+It arises after a person suffers harm from an injury where someone else might be legally responsible for that harm due to negligence.
 Personal injury law has mostly developed through court decisions, although many states have taken steps to summarize the development of personal injury law in their statutes.
 A personal injury can result in a civil lawsuit or be resolved through informal settlement negotiations.

-A personal injury case can also be resolved through alternative dispute resolution, which is a middle ground between a trial and informal settlement negotiations.
+A personal injury case can also be resolved through alternative dispute resolution, which is a middle ground between a court trial and informal settlement negotiations.
 Examples of alternative dispute resolution are mediation and arbitration.
-Alternative dispute resolution involves a neutral third party – a mediator or arbitrator – to guide the negotiation discussions and sometimes even render a decision.
-There are also instances in which alternative dispute resolution is binding, meaning that the parties must abide by the third party's decision.
+Alternative dispute resolution involves a neutral third party – a mediator or arbitrator – guiding the negotiation discussions and sometimes even rendering a decision.
+There are also instances in which alternative dispute resolution is binding.
+This means that the parties waive their right to trial and must abide by the third party's decision.

 Types of Injuries